 In order to establish and contribute to SimplyHSA, a participant must be enrolled in a qualified high-deductible health plan (HDHP).
 (See current Plan Limits).
 Dental, vision, disability, accident, and long-term care coverage may be used concurrently and maintain HSA eligibility for the participant.

 Coverage under a non-HDHP health plan disqualifies a participant from contributing to an HSA.
 Participants cannot be covered under a secondary health insurance plan or any other disqualifying health coverage– including that of a spouse.
 SimplyHSA participants must not be enrolled in Medicare and must not be claimed as a dependent on tax returns of anyone else.

 How does SimplyHSA work?

-Employee and Employer contributions to SimplyHSA with the BESTflex Plan
+Employee and Employer Contributions to SimplyHSA with the BESTflex Plan

-SimplyHSA contributions from employers must generally be comparable for all employees in the same QHDHP coverage category.
-They can be different between part-time and full-time employees and employees with self and family QHDHP coverage.
-Employers may also contribute more to non-highly compensated employees than highly compensated employees.
+SimplyHSA contributions from employers must generally be comparable for all employees with the same coverage.
+Employer contributions to SimplyHSA can be different between part-time vs. full-time employees, and employees with self HDHP coverage vs. family HDHP coverage.
+Employers may also contribute more to non-highly compensated employees than highly compensated employees (see Federal limits).

 HSA distributions must be used exclusively to pay for the qualified health care expenses of the HSA participant, participant’s spouse, or participant’s dependent(s).
 HSA distributions for qualified health care expenses are excluded from income.
 Even if an HSA participant is no longer eligible to make HSA contributions, qualified health care expense distributions from the account are still allowed.

 Distributions not used exclusively for qualified health care expenses must be included as income for the Participant.
 These non-qualified distributions are also subject to an additional tax; unless the distribution is made after the participant’s death, the participant has become disabled, or the participant has reached